 Benefits of Working with a Practice Client

-order now Real world practice and application.
+Real world practice and application.
 Working with a practice client is one of the best ways to take the skills that you are learning in your coach training and apply them to working with actual clients.
 Reading about tools and skills is important, and necessary when you are first learning about coaching.
 However, you gain so much value from applying the things you are reading about in class to actual clients in the real world.
 This process will begin to show you the depth and usefulness of the life coaching skills you are learning, and you will develop more and better questions during class and when certain situations arise.

-order now Coaching non-coaches.
+Coaching non-coaches.
 It can also be easy to get used to practicing your coaching skills within your training program, with the other coaches.
 However, the real world of coaching can be much different from what goes on in your training sessions, and working with a practice client allows you to see what it is like to work with someone who is not necessarily familiar with coaching concepts.

-order now Less pressure to be perfect.
+Less pressure to be perfect.
 Having a practice client also lets you try out your new skill set and hone your coaching skills in the real world, without the pressure of having to get everything perfect right away.
 Because your practice client is not paying you, it relieves some of the pressure to have perfect coaching sessions.
 This allows you to experiment a little bit, get comfortable with the skills and tools, and figure out what works best and what does not.

-website See how far you have come.
+See how far you have come.
 You also realize how far and how developed your skill set as a coach has become, and it is useful to get feedback from your practice client about you as a coach and how the coaching is going.
 You do not need to be a perfect coach to transform lives, and having a practice client will help you realize that.

 Tips on Finding a Practice Client